eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_conventions.md

 ## Special Directories

-The structuring of the files is completely up to the user.
+The structuring of the web contents is completely up to the user, of course.
 However, there are the following directories that publet searches for resources if needed by certain features.

 * `.allIncludes/` only at the root of the repository
 * `.includes/` at any level in the content tree